 We may earn money or products from the companies mentioned in this post.

-This beach bag comes together quickly but I hit a problem with the handles, the night before our holiday:( I tried to install eyelets but just couldn’t fit them correctly…. on holiday we used a long life supermarket shopping bag without loosing our keys, scarily we did find someone else’s keys in the sand!
+This large beach bag comes together quickly but I hit a problem with the handles, the night before our holiday:( I tried to install eyelets but just couldn’t fit them correctly…. on holiday we used a long life supermarket shopping bag without loosing our keys, scarily we did find someone else’s keys in the sand!

-The advantage of making your own beach bag is that you can make it to your own requirements.
+The advantage of making your own large beach bag is that you can make it to your own requirements.
 This bag is designed around my desire for a zip pocket for car keys and slip pockets for suntan lotion and drink bottles.

-Beach Bag Tutorial
+Large Beach Bag Pattern

 Repeat for the main back panel.